4 Best Terrarium Waterfall Kits for Reptiles & Amphibians

 Type: Waterfall Kit

 The waterfall kit is great, mind you.
 It comes with a water pump, hydroballs, terrarium mesh, tubing and, well, the instruction book.
-In case you don’t already know, hydroballs are the very bottom; the base layer.
-Water drains through the substrate, passing through the terrarium mesh and fills the bottom of the tank.
-Without hydroballs and mesh barrier, your substrate will fall to the bottom and get soaked.
+In case you don’t know, hydroballs go on the very bottom; the base layer.
+Water drains through the substrate, passing through the terrarium mesh, and fills the bottom of the tank.
+Without hydroballs and mesh barrier, your substrate will get soaked.

-Buying a waterfall feature for your terrarium has its benefits; I think we can all agree on that.
-As for which one is best for you, well, that’s ultimately your decision.
-Personally, I’m about to create a naturalistic vivarium for some mossy frogs and I plan to make the waterfall myself, using cork bark, rocks, and other decorations.
+Personally, I’m about to create a naturalistic vivarium for mossy frogs and I plan to make the waterfall myself, using cork bark, rocks, and other decorations.
 It’s something I’ll enjoy doing.
 So for me, I’ll be using a waterfall kit.
-If you’re not interested in creating your own, that’s okay too.
-The Tetrafauna waterfall filter is what I would go for.
+If you’re not interested in creating your own, that’s okay too!

-Remember, the waterfall from Tetrafauna is designed to be placed in a corner and it needs to sit in water.
-It would be great for frogs that like enclosures with partial water bottoms.
-But, there’s also the Repti Rapids waterfalls, where all the water is contained within the decoration.
-Simply place it on your substrate and you’re good to go!
+Remember, the TetraFauna ReptoFilter is designed to be placed in a corner and it needs to sit in water.
+Additionally, it helps by filtering the water in your terrarium!
+That’s a huge bonus.
+This device would be great for enclosures with partial water bottoms.

 I am building my own waterfall for my Anole terrarium but I cant find led underwater lights small enough that plug in.
 Have you any suggestions where I might find them?